 Being a DMU makes turnarounds nice and easy: just switch cabs and off you go.
 It can run under its own power or act as an extra set of coaches on gala days.
 Centre car E59701 was added to the set in 2010.

 56003 used to live on the Nene Valley Railway near Peterborough.
 It came from there to the C.V.R. for a diesel gala in 2006.
-It has since been returned to main line service by Hanson Traction Ltd., renumbered as 56312 and given the name "Artemis", later changed to "Jeremiah Dixon".
+In 2008, it was returned to main line service by Hanson Traction Ltd. It was renumbered as 56312 and initially given the name "Artemis", later changed to "Jeremiah Dixon".

 D1842, a.k.a.
 47192, left the C.V.R. in 2008 to return home to Crewe, where it was built in 1965.

 Looking somewhat less shiny than 37075 and 37109 above, 37407 and 37424 were stored at Cheddleton in early 2010.
 According to the C.V.R. website at the time, they were awaiting the "eventual overhaul of one of them".
 They have since both been bought by Direct Rail Services and moved to Railway Vehicle Engineering Ltd in Derby for restoration and a return to main line service.
 37424 returned to service as 37558 'Avro Vulcan' at the end of 2016 and 37407 'Blackpool Tower" returned to service early in 2018.

 These '20' class engines used to haul coal trains on the line near to my parents house.